hackeryarn/blog/content/post/dry.md

     # more calculations after...
 ```

-When we extract this code, we create a very clear and separate concept.
-This piece of the calculation deals with only the bonus.
+When we extract this code, we create a clean separation of concerns.
+We have a single place that deals with bonus calculations and helper functions that use the bonus calculation in their calculation for employee's compensation.

 ## How problems arise

-So let's say that this code has lived for a few weeks or a few months, and as code does, it grew.
+As our code lives for a few weeks or months, and as code does, it grows.
 We have a few more functions using `calculate_bonus`.
 Calculations for directors and VPs also started using this same function.
 This company is all about equality, so everyone so far has the same bonus structure.

 But we just got a requirement to handle C-Level employee compensations, and their bonus structure is a little different.
 For every year that they were with the company, they get an additional $2,000 bonus.

 How would you handle this situation?

-With the way the code is written right now, we have two options.
-We can add this logic into the to be written `calculate_clevel_compensation`, or we can expand `calculate_bonus`.
+We have two options.
+We can add this logic into the new `calculate_clevel_compensation`, or we can expand `calculate_bonus`.

 Adding this logic into `calculate_clevel_compensation` doesn't quite feel right.
 We've isolated our concept of bonus calculation into its own nice little function, so it only make sense to keep all the bonus calculating logic together.
 Here is how we might expand `calculate_bonus` to handle the new requirement: